cseptesting/floatcsep/docs/tutorials/case_g.rst

 Catalog
 ~~~~~~~

-    The catalog was obtained `previous to the experiment` using ``query_bsi``, but it was filtered from 2006 onwards, so it has enough data for the model calibration.
+    The catalog was obtained *prior* to the experiment using ``query_bsi``, but it was filtered from 2006 onwards, so it has enough data for the model calibration.

 Models
 ~~~~~~